-Original-Research: Einhell Germany AG (von NuWays AG): BUY
+Original-Research: Einhell Germany AG (von NuWays AG): Buy

 Analyst: Konstantin Völk

-US expansion: To fuel future growth, Einhell intends to get a foot into the US DIY market (c.
-56% of global DIY).
-As building a proper infrastructure for the US market can be both time-consuming and costly, the preferred way to enter the American market is via M&A. However, finding a suitable target for c.
-EUR 150m has turned out to be a difficult task.
+(2) Higher marketing expenses due to the intense cooperations with the Mercedes-AMG PETRONAS F1 Team and FC Bayern Munich.
+Marketing and advertising expenses increased already successively in the last years and accounted for 7.4% of sales in H1'24 (vs. 5.7% in H1'23).

-Brand building partnerships: Since January 1st, Einhell has been the partner of the Mercedes-AMG PETRONAS F1 Team and supports the team with its Power X-Change devices as its "Official Tool Expert".
-Further, since August 2021, Einhell has also been the "Official Home and Garden Expert" for FC Bayern Munich.
-Management intends not to add a third comparable partnership, emphasize however the importance of the partnership with Mercedes to strengthen its brand in the US.
-Formula 1 has recently gained popularity in the US and hosts already three races in 2025 (Miami, Austin, Las Vegas).
+FY guidance raised: As a result of the positive business development, management now expects EUR 1,070m in sales (previously: EUR 1,030m) and an EBT margin of 8.0-8.5% for FY24e (previously: around 8.0%).
+Thanks to the strong top-line growth in the first 9M and the successful expansion of Power XChange, the FY guidance looks plausible to us (eNuW sales EUR 1,080m; EBT 8.2%).
+Einhell remains a clear BUY in our view, as the stock is (1) trading at only 8x EV/EBIT, (2) delivers stable ROIC's (eNuW FY24e 13%) above its cost of capital and has (3) substantial growth potential if the company can successively enter the US market.

-We continue to like the stock and reiterate BUY with an unchanged PT of EUR 84, based on DCF.
+We reiterate our BUY rating with a new PT of EUR 86 (old: EUR 84) based on DCF.

 Contact for questions: